-Proposed: Median Landscape Island: A landscaped median island shall be provided every six (6) single parking rows.
+- Existing: None - Proposed: Median Landscape Island: A landscaped median island shall be provided every six (6) single parking rows.
 Said median island shall be a minimum of six (6) feet wide (back of curb to back of curb).
-The median island may also serve as the location for a sidewalk connection the parking and use/building served by the parking area.
+The median island may also serve as the location for a sidewalk connecting the parking and use/building served by the parking area.
 In such a case, the sidewalk must be a minimum of six (6) feet wide, and the median island expanded to a width of eleven (11) feet.
 Landscaping shall consist of a mixture of grass and mulched planting beds.
-A mixture of trees, shrubs, ornamental grass, and perennial flowers shall be planted.
+A mixture of trees, shrubs, ornamental grass, and perennial flowers shall be planted, subject to the approval of the Zoning Administrator.
 Median islands may be consolidated, or intervals expanded in order to preserve existing trees.